Director of the Max Planck Institute for Evolutionary Anthropology

 At the Department of Comparative Cultural Psychology Daniel combines approaches from developmental, cross-cultural and comparative psychology, to study uniquely human cultural diversity and the universal cognitive mechanisms that enable and constrain it.

 He studies the interaction between culture and mind by comparing people from different social and physical environments around the world.
 Second, he investigates the developmental processes that lead to similarities and differences in human behavior by studying children’s early development cross-culturally.
 And third, he studies the uniquely human aspects of these developmental processes by comparing the development of human infants with the early development in other, non-human great apes species.

-University Lecturer at the Department of Archaeology, University of Cambridge
+Eccellenza Professor at the Department of Anthropology, University of Zurich

 Professor at the Comparative Genomics Lab, Pompeu Fabra University

 Dr. Marques-Bonet is the Principal Investigator of the group "Comparative Genomics" and director of the Institute of Evolutionary Biology in Barcelona.
 In 2011 he obtained the competitive ERC Starting Grant 2010 and in 2013, he was also selected for the EMBO young Investigator award.
 He is now a Howard Hugues Medical Institution (HHMI) Early International Carreer Award (2017) and in 2019 he was awarded with an ERC Consolidator grant on 2019.
 His group is now formed by 6 PhD students and 4 postdocs whose work is focused on population genomics of primates, characterizing human specific genomics features using comparative genomics and the evolution of epigenetics and gene regulation in humans and primates.
 He has published over 20 manuscripts with senior authorship in journals such as Nature, Science, Genome Research, Plos Genetics, NAR or Genome Biology.